-\ Net asset value has not yet been calculated for this period.
+^{} Net asset value has not yet been calculated for this period.

-Shares of the Company's common stock have traded at a price both above and below their NAV since they began trading on The NASDAQ Global Select Market.
+Shares of the Company's common stock have traded at a price both above and below their NAV since they began trading on NASDAQ.
+It is not possible to predict whether the Company's common stock will trade at, above or below NAV in the future.
 The disruption and instability in the global capital markets and uncertainty surrounding the global economy has led to significant stock market volatility, particularly with respect to the stock of financial services companies.
 During times of increased price volatility, the Company's common stock may trade at a price equal to, above or below its NAV, which is not uncommon for BDCs such as the Company.
 As noted above, however, the recent market disruption has created, and we believe will continue to create for the foreseeable future, favorable opportunities to invest, including opportunities that, all else being equal, may increase NAV over the longer-term, even if financed with the issuance of common stock at a price below NAV.
 Stockholder approval of Proposal 2 is expected to provide the Company with the flexibility to invest in such opportunities and to repay outstanding borrowings.